ion2088/firedust/README.md

 - Chat in groups or one-on-one
 - Privacy and data encryption comes as default
 - Asynchronous support
-- Load and use anywhere
-- Easily configure and update your assitants without downtime.
-Would you like to switch from GPT4 to Mistral?
-It takes one line of code and zero downtime.
+- Easily configure and update your assitants without downtime

 ## Quickstart